 So here’s where I just love the folks at Livliga.
 Because I’m gonna tell you the truth.
 I braced myself after I asked how much the set would be.
 Now understand I do think Livliga’s products are well worth the price.
 You get gorgeous dishes that help you control your eating (and the eating of those around you), and they are durable and long-lasting (Shannon is STILL snapping food pics with her dishes).
 But also understand that Nik is still a single mom with a kid about to go to college.
 Which means I’m on a budget, k?
 Glad we understand each other there.

 That said, the number they gave me did NOT give me sticker shock.
-The set will be priced at $19.95.
-So for $19.95 I can have a plate that doesn’t make my stomach scared, helps me eat the appropriate amount, and allows me to eat with my family without feeling like I’m being punished for my transgressions with a plate with a bunch of words and measurements on it…for $19.95.
+The set will be priced at $24.95 (shipping and handling runs $4.95).
+So yeah, it’s an investment.
+But honestly?
+It’s one I would make in a heartbeat to have a plate that doesn’t make my stomach scared, helps me eat the appropriate amount, and allows me to eat with my family without feeling like I’m being punished for my transgressions with a plate with a bunch of words and measurements on it.

 Right now I just really am having one thought.
 “Does Livliga expect me to send this set back?”
 (I hope not but I’m operating under “don’t ask, don’t tell” right now.)
 I LOVE THIS SET!
 It’s cute.
 It’s reasonably priced.
 It does a great thing for me in my bariatric journey.